-In alignment with the UO Affirmation of Community Standards, the Student Condcut Code establishes standards of behavior necessary to maintain an environment that is conducive to learning and where the rights, safety, dignity, and worth of every individual are respected.
+In alignment with the UO Affirmation of Community Standards, the Student Conduct Code establishes standards of behavior necessary to maintain an environment that is conducive to learning and where the rights, safety, dignity, and worth of every individual are respected.

-Examples of conduct which violate these standards can be found in Section one article five.
+Examples of conduct which violate these standards can be found in section one article five.

 Responsible Action Protocol

 The university does not condone underage drinking, illegal drug use or violations of other university policies, however the safety of our students is of paramount importance and it is critical that the university create an environment that is conducive to reporting of sexual misconduct and emergency medical issues.
 Consequently, no student experiencing or reporting sexual misconduct or seeking medical assistance for an alcohol or other drug-related emergency will be subject to UO Student Conduct action related to the possession or consumption of alcohol or drugs.

 This procedure applies to students who experience sexual misconduct, those who are actively supporting that student, and/or those who call for assistance in a medical emergency.
 To be eligible for this accommodation, a student must take the initiative to get assistance by notifying the appropriate authorities (e.g. calling 9-1-1, alerting a resident assistant or connecting with a health provider, counselor, or advocate in the case of sexual misconduct.)
 In cases of a medical emergency involving drugs or alcohol, the primary concern is the health and safety of the individual(s) involved.
 Students are strongly encouraged to call for medical assistance (9-1-1) for themselves or for another student whom they observe to be dangerously intoxicated/under the influence of alcohol or drugs.
 If a student calls on behalf of another student, that student is required to remain with the student experiencing the emergency until medical assistance arrives.